 - “What impressed me the most was the accuracy and keeping the ball in play even on miss-hits.
 Played my first 18 hole round the other day after 2yrs and shot 80 thanks to these clubs.”

 Alternatives to the Ping G410 Irons

 For similar performance in forgiveness and launch angle, you might want to consider the Callaway Rogue irons.
 They also offer a thinner top line and a wide sole to give confidence over the ball.
-They also use filled cavity technology to increase ball speed.
+They also use filled cavity technology to increase ball speeds.
 They may be well suited if you don’t like a reduced offset as offered in the Ping G410 irons

 - Thin top line

 - Progressive offset

 TaylorMade is another of the ‘big guns’ in golf.
 The high standards placed in clubs for professionals is reflected in these game improvement irons.
 The heads are relatively compact with a thin top line and smaller details.
 Perfect if you want to use a game improvement iron without it looking like one.
 These irons share some features with those seen in our Ping G410 irons review

 - Strong loft